gka/chroma.js/docs/src/index.md

 ### chroma
 #### (*color*)

 The first step is to get your color into chroma.js.
 That's what the generic constructor ``chroma()`` does.
-The function is trying to guess the color format for you.
-For instances, it will recognized any named color from the W3CX11 specification:
+This function attempts to guess the format of the input color for you.
+For instance, it will recognize any named color from the W3CX11 specification:

 ```js
 chroma('hotpink')
 ```

-If there's no matching named color chroma.js checks for a **hexadecimal string**.
-It ignores case, the `#` sign is optional, and the shorter three letter format is recognized as well.
-So any of these are valid hexadecimal representations: `#ff3399`, `FF3399`, `#f39`, etc.
+If there's no matching named color, chroma.js checks for a **hexadecimal string**.
+It ignores case, the `#` sign is optional, and it can  recognize the shorter three letter format as well.
+So, any of these are valid hexadecimal representations: `#ff3399`, `FF3399`, `#f39`, etc.

 ```js
 chroma('#ff3399');
 chroma('F39');
 ```

-In addition to hex strings, **hexadecimal numbers** (in fact, just any number between `0` and `16777215`), will be recognized, too.
+In addition to hex strings, **hexadecimal numbers** (in fact, just any number between `0` and `16777215`) will be recognized, too.

 ```js
 chroma(0xff3399)
 ```

-If you pass the RGB channels individually, too.
+You also can pass RGB values individually.
 Each parameter must be within `0..255`.
-You can pass the numbers as individual arguments or as array.
+You can pass the numbers as individual arguments or as an array.

 ```js
 chroma(0xff, 0x33, 0x99);